lbrclbrc/my_coin/whitepaper_draft.md

 #### 3.2.3 Clerk, KYC, Cooling-Off Period, and the First Blue Account (`token = 0`)

-After completing 3.2.1 and 3.2.2, we move on to the Clerk and on-chain part.
+Let's move on to the Clerk and on-chain part.

-**Rules for the first `color = 1` account:**
+**Rules for the first upgrade to `color = 1` (the first blue account, `token = 0`):**

-- This account’s `token` must be “32 bytes of all zeros”;
-- During the upgrade, the following fields are written:
+- For the first blue account of a given real-world identity, the derivation rule described in Section 3.2.1 is applied with `token = 0`,
+  and the resulting public key `PK` is used to define the account address as `address = Poseidon(PK)` on chain;
+- When this first account is successfully upgraded from `color = 0` to `color = 1` (after the cooling-off period), its on-chain state for that `address` is updated as follows:
-  - `color`: apply to upgrade from 0 to 1;
+  - `color`: set from 0 to 1;
   - `ID`: the real-world identity identifier in the offline identity system;
   - `master_seed_hash`: the value published by the user and validated via ZK proof;
   - `token`: 0 (32 bytes of all zeros).
+- This first `color = 1` account’s `token` must be “32 bytes of all zeros”.

 **Process summary:**

-1. The user submits real-name (KYC) documents to the Clerk, along with `master_seed_hash` and its ZK proof, and confirms that they have signed the terms of use;
+1. The user generates `master_seed_hash`, chooses `token = 0`, derives the corresponding public key `PK` and the ZK proof described in Section 3.2.1, and confirms that they have signed the terms of use and completed offline KYC with the Clerk;
-2. The Clerk completes offline KYC and confirms that the ID matches the user;
+2. The Clerk, after finishing offline KYC and checking that the real-world identity matches, uses their official key to sign this first blue-address upgrade request (which contains `master_seed_hash`, `token = 0`, `PK`, and the ZK proof);
-3. Using their official credential / certificate, the Clerk submits an upgrade transaction on-chain to update the account’s state as above;
+3. This Clerk-endorsed upgrade request is submitted to the blockchain node as an on-chain transaction (it may be broadcast by the user, by the Clerk, or by any relay node; what matters is that it carries a valid Clerk signature);
-4. The chain verifies the ZK proof;
+4. The chain verifies the ZK proof against these public values and verifies the Clerk’s signature;
 5. The upgrade request enters a cooling-off period:
-   - During the cooling-off period, the Clerk monitors all upgrade requests issued using their official credential;
+   - During the cooling-off period, the Clerk monitors all upgrade requests signed with their key;
-   - If any request is found to be unauthorized, it can be revoked during this period;
+   - If any request is found to be unauthorized (for example, if the Clerk’s signing key has been stolen), it can be revoked during this period;
+6. If the cooling-off period ends without revocation, the upgrade request is accepted:
+   - the node computes `address = Poseidon(PK)` using the derivation rule,
+   - the account’s state for this `address` is updated as above,
-6. If the cooling-off period ends without revocation, the account officially becomes `color = 1`, and the binding `(address, ID, master_seed_hash, token = 0)` becomes an on-chain fact.
+   - and the binding `(address, ID, master_seed_hash, token = 0)` becomes an on-chain fact.

 ---

 ### 3.3 Subsequent blue addresses: token choice, PASTA-curve derivation, and the new ZK statement

-When a single real-world identity wants to open multiple `color = 1` addresses, they must enter the “subsequent blue addresses” setting.
-Here it is not just “recommending” that you derive addresses in a certain way: the protocol **requires** that every subsequent blue-address upgrade request must include a ZK proof showing that the SK / address was indeed derived from the same `master_seed` according to the specified rule.
+When a single real-world identity wants to open multiple `color = 1` addresses, they must use the “subsequent blue addresses” procedure.
+Here it is not just “recommending” that you derive addresses in a certain way: the protocol **requires** that every subsequent blue-address upgrade request must include a ZK proof showing that the SK / PK was indeed derived from the same `master_seed` according to the specified rule.

 #### 3.3.1 Token choice and derivation rule (Poseidon + PASTA)